Numerical Investigation of Sequence Modeling Theory using Controllable Memory Functions

-\begin{observation} The approximation behavior of TCN is not affected by the dependency range of $\rhoi$. \end{observation} In \cref{fig: tcn_delta}, TCNs maintain stable performance across varying $\alpha$ under the impulse memory function $\rho_{\delta}$, where the output depends on a single input at a distant time step.
+\begin{observation} The approximation behavior of TCN is not affected by the dependency range of $\rhoi$. \end{observation}

+In \cref{fig: tcn}, TCNs maintain stable performance across varying $\alpha$ under the impulse memory function $\rhoi$, where the output depends on a single input at a distant time step.
 This demonstrates TCNs' ability to capture long-range dependencies through dilated convolutions, which expands the receptive field exponentially with network depth.
-This observation is also supported by theoretical results in \cite{jiang2021.ApproximationTheoryConvolutional}, which shows that TCNs can approximate functions with sparse or distant input-output dependencies efficiently.
-This matches the overall empirical trend, although some fluctuation is observed.
-We attribute these deviations to optimization challenges in training TCNs, rather than limitations in their approximation capacity.
-This aspect will be discussed in more detail in \cref{appen: tcn optimization}.
+This observation is also supported by theoretical results in \cite{jiang2021.ApproximationTheoryConvolutional}, which shows that TCNs efficiently approximate functions with sparse or distant input-output dependencies.
+The empirical trend confirms this prediction, with observed fluctuations attributable to optimization challenges rather than approximation limitations, as we explore in our analysis of initialization sensitivity and training speed below.

 \begin{observation} The approximation behavior of TCNs cannot be solely characterized by sparsity. \end{observation}